Events

 Click here to book your tickets.

-A Tour of the Snickelways
+A Tour of the Snickelways of York

 The Civic Trust are working with York Bid and the University of York to research, enhance and interpret the snickelways of the city centre.
 Find out more about the discoveries and experience the rejuvenated snickelways with Andrew Morrison.
 Meet at Fairfax House – the tour will include Peter Lane, Kirk Lane, Pope’s Head Lane, Three Cranes Lane, Finkle Street, Lund’s Court and Nether Hornpot Lane.